A changing world of chemicals: How are chemicals and the way they are used

 Why might this be relevant?

-The project focuses on the assessment of risks from chemicals, addressing the changing world of chemicals and their potential human health and environmental challenges, but does not directly address government efficiency savings.
+The project addresses the changing world of chemicals, potential health and environmental challenges, and Government efficiency savings.